LoadStar822/Chimera/README.md

     seq1    12345:10   67890:5
     seq2    12345:8
     ```
-    If **LCA mode** is selected, the taxid classified using LCA will be represented as `taxid:0`.
-This indicates that the LCA algorithm was applied for classification.

     If **EM mode** is selected, the taxid classified using the EM algorithm will be represented as `taxid:1`.

 **Example:**